brian1917/workload-identifier/README.md

        The fully qualified domain name of the PCE.
 Required.
 -port  int
        The port of the PCE. (default 8443)
--org   int
-       The org value for the PCE. (default 1)
 -user  string
        API user or email address.
 Required.
 -pwd   string
        API key if using API user or password if using email address.
 Required.
+-org   int
+       The org value for the PCE.
+Only needed if SaaS PCE while using API ID/Key.
 -in    string
        CSV input file to be used to identify workloads. (default "workload-identifier_default.csv") -time  int